Film Asks 'How Would You Like to Live At the End of Your Life?'

 "The film has to inspire the general public to think and talk and act upon these wishes," he says.
 "It has to inspire medical system to create an environment where these conversations are normal, operationalized, and they thrive."

 Bernhagen and Kaldhusdal's wish may be coming true.
-Inspired by the documentary, the Wisconsin Medical Society will soon launch a project called "Honoring Choices Wisconsin."
+Inspired by the documentary, the Wisconsin Medical Society launched a project called "Honoring Choices Wisconsin."
 Bernhagen says this physician-led initiative will make facilitated conversations about end-of-life wishes a standard part of patient care in the state.
 Starting when they turn 55 or are diagnosed with a serious illness, participating patients will be referred to a certified advance care planning facilitator.